-An enumeration is a user-defined value type that consists of a set of named constants, known as enumeration members.
+An enumeration is a user-defined value type that consists of a set of named constants (each element will be referred to as ‘members’ of the enumeration).

-Each enumeration member is a constant that represents a unique integer value, starting from 0 by default and increasing by one for each subsequent member.
+Each member of the enumeration is a constant that represents a unique integer value, starting from 0 by default and increasing by one for each subsequent member.

 enum DaysOfTheWeek